amsehili/amsehili.github.io/content/posts/PDL/fitting-probabilistic-nn-for-regression/index.md

 Both models predict a relatively high probability of Clinton winning.
 As this vote is now a part of history, we know that both models' predictions were incorrect.
-The probabilistic model, fitted with NLL, yields a lower probability of winning, primarily due to the higher spread of data points around a growth value of 2.
+The probabilistic model, fitted with NLL, yields a lower probability of winning, mainly due to the higher spread of data points around a growth value of 2.
 It's important to note that the specific probability from the probabilistic model may vary depending on the model obtained after training.

 # Summary
 Probabilistic regression models are created by fitting all the parameters of the distribution assumed for the data.
-Once these models are fitted, they can predict the target value and evaluate the uncertainty associated with the prediction.
-The flexibility of neural networks allows us to choose whether to fit each parameter of the distribution linearly or non-linearly.
-Depending on the specific problem and dataset, probabilistic models can be harnessed to make more informative decisions, as demonstrated in the voting example above (e.g., using 1−CDF).
+Once fitted, these models can be used to predict the target value and evaluate the uncertainty associated with the prediction.
+The flexibility of neural networks allows us to choose how to fit each parameter of the distribution: linearly or non-linearly.
+Depending on the problem at hand and dataset, probabilistic models can be used to make more informative decisions, as demonstrated in the voting example above (e.g., using 1-CDF).